PriyanshuPraneet/cineMarker/README.md

-# VitragaMovieDB 🎥
+# CineMarker MovieDB 🎥

-VitragaMovieDB is a React + Vite-based web application that allows users to explore trending movies, add their favorite movies to a list.
+CineMarker is a React + Vite-based web application that allows users to explore trending movies, add their favorite movies to a list.
 This project leverages the TMDB API to fetch movie data.

 Visit the website: [link to site](https://vitraga-assignment.vercel.app/)